 The laser skin treatment, IPL in London & Harley Street can be used to treat unwanted hair in a variety of locations e.g. face & neck, underarms, bikini line, back, chest and legs.

 The exact mechanism of action is not fully understood but is thought to be due to targeting the melanin within the hair and a subsequent disruption of the normal hair cycle in the hair follicle.
 As melanin is the target, darker coarser hair tends to respond better than lighter finer hair.

-4. Skin rejuvenation
+4. Skin rejuvenation with laser skin treatments

 An emerging use of IPL technology is to treat general skin ageing changes such as wrinkles.
 The mechanism of action is thought to be skin tightening by heating of collagen fibres in the skin causing them to contract.
 Reported results have been variable but seem to show at least a mild improvement in at least 50% of treated patients.